SCOPE OF THIS CHAPTER

 An adjournment may be justified either for reasons of procedural fairness or in order to obtain further information.
 Otherwise, the court should proceed to consider the substantive application.

 Where a court adjourns an application for a secure accommodation order, it may make an interim order permitting the child to be kept in secure accommodation during the period of adjournment.

 The child/local authority may appeal to the High Court against the making, or refusal to make, an order.

 9.1 Support and Monitoring of Placements

 The child's social worker must visit the child in the placement within one week of the placement and then every six weeks; see procedures in Social Worker Visits to Looked After Children Procedure.

-The child's social worker should notify the commissioning TM, Placements Team or relevant finance officer within one working day of the placement ending beforehand (so that the arrangements to pay the provider will be terminated) and the social worker must update the child's electronic record.
+When the child has transferred from the Secure Accommodation Unit, the child's social worker should notify the relevant finance officer within one working day of the placement ending (so that the arrangements to pay the provider will be terminated) and update the child's electronic record.